rkazak07/velero-gui/README.md

 ## Contributing
-Contributions to Velero-UI are welcome!
-If you find a bug or have a feature request contact.
+We welcome contributions to Velero-GUI!
+Please contact me if you find a bug or have a feature request.